 - Know what’s in your water.
 Reach out to your local water utility to ask them to test for PFAS or share the results if they’ve already tested.
 For information on water filtration systems that reduce PFAS, click here.

 - Watch out for packaged foods.
-Stay away from greasy or oily packaged and fast foods, as the packages often contain grease-repellent coatings.
+Stay away from greasy or oily packaged and fast foods in paper packaging, as the packages often contain grease-repellent coatings.
 PFAS can also be used to impart water resistance to food packaging.
-Examples of items likely treated with PFAS include microwave popcorn bags, takeout containers and other packaging from grocery stores, and fast-food wrappers.
+Examples of items likely treated with PFAS include microwave popcorn bags, takeout containers and other packaging from grocery stores or fast-casual restaurants, and fast-food wrappers and bags.

 - Avoid stain-resistance treatments.
 Avoid furniture and carpets that are marketed as “stain-resistant,” and don’t apply stain resistant finishing treatments to these or other items.
-Where possible, choose alternatives to clothing that has been treated for water or stain resistance, such as outerwear and sportswear.
+Where possible, choose alternatives to clothing that has been treated for water or stain resistance, such as outerwear and sportswear, unless it is clearly guaranteed to be free of all PFAS.
 Other products that may be treated include shoes, luggage, and camping and sporting equipment.

 - Check your personal-care products.
 Avoid personal-care products made with Teflon™ or containing ingredients that include the words “fluoro” or “perfluoro.”
 PFAS has been found in dental floss and a variety of cosmetics, including nail polish, facial moisturizers, and eye make-up.
 Visit MADE SAFE’s website to view products that have been certified as free of PFAS and other toxic chemicals.